-The Montville Sports and Recreation Ground
+The History of the Montville Sports and Recreation Grounds

 Montville Sports and Recreation

 The Montville Sports and Recreation Ground, formerly the Montville Recreation Ground, is situated at 230 – 238, Balmoral Road, some three kilometres south of Montville Village.
 It was established in 1926 as a public ground built by the community and, as such, fell outside the financial support of the Maroochy Shire Council.
 Until 1992, it was managed by a committee of 5 trustees.
 The trusteeship of the ground was transferred to the Montville Village Association (MVA) by a public referendum and the MVA has managed it, without direct funding support from the Sunshine Coast Regional Council, for and on behalf of the Montville Community, ever since.